August 1965 – Walini Arrives.

-The County Juvinile Probation department was assigned the case, after the family court heard the petition, and declared the child a ward of the court.
+The County Juvenile Probation Department was assigned the case, after the family court heard the petition, and declared the child a ward of the court.
 California had a rather calm, cool, and collected way of handling this.
-It was prudent to hide the potential subversive in another county, because the mother had been on a list, that the county next door claimed never existed, only to years later find themselves ordered by the court, to destroy that very list, that never existed to begin with.
+It was prudent to hide the potential subversive in another county, because the mother had been on a list, that the county next door claimed never existed, only two years later find themselves ordered by the court, to destroy that very list, that never existed, to begin with.

-Juvinile hall, boys farms and ranches, or group homes were the only available placements for the boy born an enemy of the state.
-His crime was surviving where his sister, luckily had died innocent, even though if given the opportunity, the county would have still put the corpose of his sister on the list, just to insure that the populace was safe.
+Juvenile hall, boys farms, and ranches, or group homes were the only available placements for the boy born an enemy of the state.
+His crime was surviving where his sister, luckily had died innocent, even though if given the opportunity, the county would have still put the corpse of his sister on the list, just to ensure that the populace was safe.
 Adoption would have been a long process, with very little hope of success because of his criminal status, he had been awarded when the umbilical cord was cut.

-The duty, or job of the Wahini, was to monitor, and learn as much about the people and landscape of the appointed meeting area as possible, before the arrival of the Kaliki.
+The duty, or job of the Walini, was to monitor and learn as much about the people and landscape of the appointed meeting area as possible, before the arrival of the Kaliki.
 He too had seen the same sign, advising him of the same meeting place.

-The Wahini imparts wisdoms to the youth, teaching them patience, and peace, until the time the Kaliki arrives, at which time, they together can restore the sands and sea, as the Wahini has planned and plotted for.
+The Walini imparts wisdom to the youth, teaching them patience, and peace, until the time the Kaliki arrives, at which time, they together can restore the sands and sea, as the Walini has planned and plotted for.
 His job was to prepare, her job was to execute.
 He advises her, and she adapts, and implements.

 Brown and grey long hair, curly at the end.
 Something wrong with his legs, something he couldn’t see in the mist.
-The water that ran through the mist was calm and crystal clear, providing a useable place to view his image.
+The water that ran through the mist was calm and crystal clear, providing a usable place to view his image.
 He looked tired, he looked like he had been through much.
 Most noticeable was the feeling of despair and hopelessness he felt when looking into the water.
-Whatever was going to happen, he need to depart, and to fix whatever was going to happen.
+Whatever was going to happen, he needs to depart and to fix whatever was going to happen.